Attention! Mass tourism is destroying Ladakh. Please consider these Ladakh travel tips to discover Ladakh more responsibly.

 Being connected by flights doesn’t make it less remote

 Forget your city life and be more accepting of the local food and culture.

 Many people are shocked to hear that I didn’t travel up to Pangong Lake on my Ladakh trip.
 I didn’t go because a local warned me of obnoxious travellers who go there in droves all summer, get drunk and play loud music by this tranquil lake!
-I am assuming none of them are my readers; if you come across such people, please remind them that they are ruining the tranquility and solitude of being somewhere so remote.
-Open up your taste buds to the local food and flavors, and try to befriend the locals instead of shoving your cameras in their beautiful faces.
+I am assuming none of them are my readers.
+If you come across such people, please remind them that they are ruining the tranquility and solitude of being somewhere so remote.
+Open up your taste buds to the local food and flavors.
+Try to befriend the locals instead of shoving your cameras in their beautiful faces.
+That’s how we can slowly but surely discover Ladakh.
 Tourism is a big source of income for Ladakhi people, but that doesn’t mean we can be demanding, disrespectful or mindless of the region we are in.